17 Jan Using Lemur with Gig Performer

 (NB – if you are using Gig Performer 2, then you can use this older Lemur template which does not support GP4’s song and setlists features.)

 It also includes a button that can be used for Tap Tempo purposes, very useful if you have some kind of echo plugin where you want the delays to fit the tempo of your song.

 There are also a couple of controls for turning on Gig Performer’s guitar tuner.
 As a keyboard player I don’t really need this but I wanted users to be able to see how it’s done.

-You will need to be running Gig Performer version 1.2.3 or newer.
-Please note that this script is not something that is officially supported by Deskew Technologies.
+Please note that these scripts are not officially supported by Deskew Technologies.
 If you have questions about Lemur scripting, there is a brief Lemur scripting tutorial on liine’s website and you can obviously reach out to them or their user community as well.

-Below is a video demonstrating the use of the template.
+Below is a video demonstrating the use of the Lemur template.

 – Template updated to include rackspace UP/DOWN commands

 – Template updated so that unused areas are now completely blank

 – How to control your guitar or keyboard effects from a Web browser